ZahidSDS/dummyZahid-/readme.md

 - Run
      __mysql -u homestead -psecret ClientLookup < dumpClientLookup.sql__

-this command will create table with dummy data; change database name and mysql crediential according to your mysql setup
+this command will create table with dummy data; change database name and mysql credential   according to your mysql setup

 - That's it: launch the main URL or go to __/login__ and login with default credentials __admin@admin.com__ - __password__